nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-EventListeners.md

 When you click on the `<p>` element in the code above, you can capture that click event on the `<p>` **or** on the parent `<div>`.

-Watch the resource video above for a longer explanation.

 ## Listening on the Only Known HTML Element